Late Boneset: A Guide to Identifying & Using The Plant

 Physical Characteristics

-Late boneset can grow up to 3-6 feet tall and has erect stems that are covered with short hairs.
+Late bonesets can grow up to 3-6 feet tall and have erect stems that are covered with short hairs.
 The leaves are lanceolate and opposite, with coarse serration along the margins.
 The flowers are small, white, and rayless, and they bloom in large flat-topped clusters that are packed with 12-15 flowers.
 The flowers are attractive to bees, butterflies, and other pollinators.
 The plant blooms for about four weeks, usually from August to September.

 Growth Habit and Lifecycle

-Habitat and Distribution
+Habitat and Distribution – Late Boneset

 As a native plant to North America, late boneset (Eupatorium serotinum) can be found in many habitats throughout eastern and central North America.
 In Illinois, for example, it is commonly found in moist black soil prairies, moist meadows near rivers, swamps, areas near drainage ditches, low-lying areas along railroads and roadsides, pastures, and abandoned fields Illinois Wildflowers.